TC2013/edison_wifi/README.md

  chmod 0755 /home/edison/src/edison_wifi/wifi.sh

+ Using your editor (nano, vi, etc), change the pingip to be the address of your router (currently line 38)

  Add to crontab using crontab -e

  Run Every 5 mins - Seems like ever min is over kill unless